OmegaWizard-107/OmegaWizard-107/README.md

 ## Information Technology And Cybersecurity

+###Projects

+  Keylogger Program - Creating a Python program that will log keystrokes on a local machine Password Cracker - Creating a Python program that will brute force using a dictionary attack

 <!--
 **OmegaWizard-107/OmegaWizard-107** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.